Christof/vim_tips/vim_tips.md

 =escape(@u, getcmdtype().'\')<CR>  // escape all '/' and '\'. '.' concatenates strings
 ```

-Parantheses (only in very magic mode with out escaping) can be used to
+Parentheses (only in very magic mode with out escaping) can be used to
 capture submatches.
 For example duplicated words can be found with
 `\v(\w+)\_s+1\1>`.
 Captured submatches can be accessed with `\{number}`
 where the number starts at 1. `\0` is the entire match.
 In this
 expression the word boundaries are matched with `< >` and `\_s` matches
-whitespace or a linebreak.
+whitespace or a line break.
 These submatches are not particularly useful
-for serach, but are very handy for substitutions.
+for search, but are very handy for substitutions.

 `\zs` and `\ze` can be used to crop the match and make it to a subset of
 the pattern.
-Example: Seach for Vim but only highlight Vi `Vi\zem`.
+Example: Search for Vim but only highlight Vi `Vi\zem`.
 Another example is matching the content of a string without the
 delimiters: `/\v"\zs[^"]+\ze"`.